cptx032/PyDriveEx/README.md

 Simple PyDrive Extension.
 (Python)
 ====

-This package provides a simple extension of [PyDrive](http://pythonhosted.org/PyDrive/) that wraps the Google Drive API tasks as like a common os module.
+This package provides a simple extension of [PyDrive](http://pythonhosted.org/PyDrive/) that makes the Google Drive API tasks easier like common os module.

 Main extensions:

-* Making easy to create a directory.
+* Easy creation of a directory.
+* Delete function for Google Drive file, directory.
 * File path access for Google Drive file.
-* Additional Google Drive file attributes to treat them like a local file system.
-* Delete function for Google Drive file, directory.
+* File visitor like os.walk.

 ## Installation